THE NEW YORK HALAL DRUNK FOOD

 You just don’t remember is all.

 Because this is something we call “the halal truck”.
 It’s a humongous foil-wrapped plate of yellow rice under a greasy topping of chopped up chicken and minced lamb that are well-seasoned with spices, drenched in the notorious “white sauce” with a nuclear douse of hot sauce, accompanied by the randomness of sliced lettuce and tomato just because.
 It’s a practice started by and owed to one of the now-many parked around the Midtown West Hilton hotel.
 To which one exactly, is still an on-going dispute.
 It is the Godfather of New York’s “street food truck-scene”, if there’s any.
 It has toppled the dirty water dog, and asserted itself as New Yorker’s No. 1 mysterious street-meat.
 And at the time before other imposters sprung up across the island of Manhattan at every corner, it was only socially admissible to consume (for the first time at least) under the misguidance of a local friend, after a night of irresponsible behaviours and substance-based impaired judgement.
-The only evidence of you ever eating it in the morning after, is a post-drunken haze and curious bowel movement…
+The only evidence of you ever eating it in the morning after, is a post-drunken haze, the sudden urge to buy liposomal glutathione in an attempt to detox your system, and curious bowel movement…

 I’ve never been much of a drinker.
+I guess I haven’t really seen the appeal of being drunk, especially when it comes to getting home.
+I admit I’ve been worried for the few friends that choose to drive home even if they only had a little bit because they could risk a DUI charge (This article by a Springfield IL dui attorney might be useful if that ever happens to you).
 But throughout my 7 years in New York as the sole sober bystander, witnessing friends after friends in the wee-hours of the night, smiling through their vacant eyes in a slow and slanted wobble while wasting their notably asymmetrical face into a plate of the halal truck platter, I’ve always wondered to myself:

 Do they know, or will even remember, how incredibly extraordinary and magnificent this piece of gastronomic art they are slobbering unconsciously into their mouth right now is?
 Talk about wasting food.